- 1. January 2021, Update: When will NYSCA announce recipients of FY2021 grants?

 - 14. Is there a deadline for submitting a COVID-19 activity change request or a time extension request?

 - 15. Will NYSCA be offering any options on reporting requirements for FY 2020 grants?

 - 16. Regarding the Prequalification requirement, is an extension available in Grants Gateway for Document Vaults for COVID-related delays in uploading financial documents or Charities Bureau filings?

-NYSCA anticipates announcing FY2021 grant recipients in the first quarter of 2021.
+NYSCA anticipates announcing FY2021 grant recipients in February 2021.
 Please continue to check our website for updates.

 NYSCA anticipates that our FY2022 grant opportunity application portal will open in Spring 2021.
 We will share all grant opportunity calendar updates here and in other places on our website.
 Please continue to check our website frequently.
 If you would like to receive NYSCA updates, join our mailing list by emailing [email protected]

 5. We are facing cancellations of events and programs funded through FY2020 project grants – how will NYSCA help?

 NYSCA is providing immediate support to grantees facing cancellations of their events or programs funded by FY2020 project grants through the following options: